jimken123/soda/versioned_docs/version-v0.18.0/examples/connectors/nuix/nuix-create-ingest-export.md

 - CreateDirectory <ReportsFolder>

 # If exists, open existing, or create and open a new case
-# This will keep the connection open for the rest of the Sequence
+# This will keep the connection open for the rest of the Phoenix
 - If (NuixDoesCaseExist <CasePath>)
     Then: (NuixOpenCase <CasePath>)
     Else: (